termux-nethunter

 sudo apt install kali-desktop-xfce

-This command will not only take several gigabytes of your storage but also take a while to complete, grab a coffee and make sure you keep Termux open during the installation or you might run into some problems later (You can also acquire Termux wake lock but it will only work if battery optimization is disabled).
+This command will not only take several gigabytes of your storage but also take a while to complete.
+Grab a coffee and ensure that Termux remains open during the installation to avoid potential issues (You can also acquire Termux wake lock, but it will only work if battery optimization is disabled).

 Login

-Now all that’s left is to login into your newly installed system and start playing around with some commands.
-To do that, you need to start a vnc server in the system and connect to it through a vnc viewer.
+Now all that’s left is to log in to your newly installed system and start playing around with some commands.
+To do that, you need to start a VNC server in the system and connect to it through a VNC viewer.

 Launch the system and execute the following command.